 3. Generating a global climate record

 The air temperature observations were aggregated on monthly 5x5 degree grids, separately for marine data (following Cornes et al. 2020) and for measurements over land (following Osborn et al. 2021).
-These are then combined using the same methodology as used for HadCRUT5 (Morice et al. 2020) to generate the GloSAT dataset, known as the reference dataset (GloSATref).
+These are then combined using the same methodology as used for HadCRUT5 (Morice et al. 2020) to generate the GloSAT reference dataset (GloSATref, Morice et al. 2025).

 Associated publications and data